Poet, Publisher, Editor

 Night Gaunts Brett Rutherford's play, Night Gaunts, was written to celebrate the 50th Anniversary of the death of America's greatest horror writer, who spent almost his entire life in Providence.
 Two staged readings in 1987 and 1990 featured actor Carl Johnson as H.P.
 Lovecraft and played to sold-out houses.
 The script was published by The Poet's Press in 1988, and in a new, revised edition in 2005.
 The play includes two vivid female characters — Lovecraft's mother, who gets a great mad scene, and Lovecraft's New York wife, Sonia Greene, who enacts a kind of "Horror Honeymooners" with the romantically inept author.
 This play was adapted by Hal Hamilton into a radio drama, broadcast in Boston in October 2004 and soon to be issued as a CD.
 Translated into German in 2005, the play was performed in Heidelberg, Germany in January 2006 by the theater company Expressis Verbis.
 To see the photo gallery from the U.S. and German stagings, CLICK HERE.
 To read the play in HTML format, CLICK HERE.
 To download the play as a PDF, CLICK HERE.
 To order the printed play,CLICK HERE TO ORDER FROM AMAZON.

 Never Far From A Library Libraries are central to Brett Rutherford's existence.
 He grew up in places where they were minimal if not nonexistent.
 In recent years, he has donated almost all of his personal collections to libraries where they will be preserved and made accessible to the public.
 He gave more than 350 specimens of printing by the Roycrofters to The Providence Athenaeum, as well as his collection of 4,000 classical CDs.
 He has donated a collection of wood engravings by artist John DePol to the Providence Public Library's Daniel Berkeley Updike Collection, along with a number of books on printing history.
-Complete sets of the editions published by The Poet's Press have been donated to the Harris Collection at the John Hay Library at Brown University, and to Poets House in New York City; the library at University of Rhode Island has a substantial number of titles as well.
-Rutherford chairs the Philbrick Poetry Prize Committee for the Providence Athenaeum.
+Complete sets of the editions published by The Poet's Press have been donated to the Harris Collection at the John Hay Library at Brown University, and to Poets House in New York City; Carnegie Public Library in Pittsbrugh and the library at University of Rhode Island has a substantial number of titles as well.
+Rutherford chaired the Philbrick Poetry Prize Committee for the Providence Athenaeum for a decade.
 In February, 2005, he was elected to the Board of Directors of The Providence Athenaeum, and served two additional terms starting in 2008.
 After persuading the library to install a bust of Athena, he wrote and directed a ceremonial pageant play for the installation of the goddess, Who Is Athena?